midas/rabbit-wq/README.md

 The RabbitWQ loggers provide the following log levels: debug, info, warn, error and fatal.

+### Work Publish vs. Subscribe Queue

+Quite often the work publish and subscribe queues are the same queue.
+However, certain use cases require a seprarate work publish and subscribe queue.
+For instance, when you use te RabbitMQ shovel plugin to effectively create a distributed queue, you may want to publish to a local queue that is shoveled to a central work queue, where the subscriber resides and performs the actual work.

 ### Configuration File

 The RabbitWQ configuration file uses JSON syntax.
 The default location for the configuration file is /var/run/rabbit-wq/rabbit-wq.conf